mariosgeo/ipi4d/ip4di_2d_no-GUI_IGI/00README.txt

 ------------------------------------------------------------------------
 KNOWN BUGS

+- /!\ IGI mode 2, using of directional Laplacian filters, is still under
+      development: stability and validity of the results not guaranteed.
 - /!\ IP inversion is not validated (should be OK but there might be bugs concerning the inversion of the 2nd component, ip_cnt=2).
 - /!\ ACT (Active Time Constraints) are not implemented (the GUI routine